Classical Approach to Multichromophoric Resonance Energy Transfer

-Although this description of energy transfer is formulated in the frequency domain, it is clear that in the time domain these processes are oscillatory (see below) and that the lifetime of the oscillations depends upon the structure and values of $\boldsymbol{\chi}$.
-In the symmetric configuration, $\Phi^\mathrm{A}_{kk'} = \Phi^\mathrm{A}$, with identical acceptor response $\boldsymbol{\chi}_{\mathrm{A}_k}=\boldsymbol{\chi}_{\mathrm{A}}$, the first term in Eq.~(\ref{eq:polarizationA}) is $ \epsilon_0 \boldsymbol{\chi}_{\mathrm{A}} (N_\mathrm{A}-1) \Phi^\mathrm{A}\cdot {\mathbf{p}_\mathrm{A}}_{k}. $ Despite the fact that this term already predicts an enhancement of the polarization of the $k$-acceptor, we show below that this interaction need not be the one responsible for the dramatic enhancement of the transfer rate.
-Rather, it is the second term in Eq.~(\ref{eq:polarizationA}) that allows every acceptor to interact with every donor that is often significant.
+Although Eq.~\eqref{eq:polarizationA} is formulated in the frequency domain, it is clear that in the time domain these processes are oscillatory (see below) and that the lifetime of the oscillations depends upon the structure and values of $\boldsymbol{\chi}$.
+For example, in a symmetric configuration in which the acceptors have the same constant coupling $\Phi^\mathrm{A}_{kk'} = \phi^\mathrm{A}$, with identical acceptor response $\boldsymbol{\chi}_{\mathrm{A}_k}=\boldsymbol{\chi}_{\mathrm{A}}$, the term related to the intra-A interactions in Eq.~(\ref{eq:polarizationA}) is $ \epsilon_0 \boldsymbol{\chi}_{\mathrm{A}} (N_\mathrm{A}-1) \phi^\mathrm{A}\, {\mathbf{p}_\mathrm{A}}_{k}. $ Despite the fact that this term already predicts an enhancement of the polarization of the $k$-acceptor, it is shown below that this interaction need not be the one responsible for the dramatic enhancement of the transfer rate.
+Rather, it is the term in Eq.~(\ref{eq:polarizationA}) that allows every acceptor to interact with every donor that is often significant (see Supplementary Material for further details).

 Within classical electrodynamics, the Poynting vector $\mathbf{S}=\mathbf{E}\times\mathbf{H}$ describes the energy flux density of the electromagnetic field.
-The rate of energy to or from a unit volume free of current or charges is $ \dot{u}(\mathbf{r},t) = -\nabla\cdot\mathbf{S} $ and, using Maxwell's equations and integrating over a volume enclosing the acceptor region, the rate of energy flow absorbed by the acceptors is \cite{LL60,ZS10,VS&14}
+The rate of energy to or from a unit volume free of current or charges is $ \dot{u}(\mathbf{r},t) = -\nabla\cdot\mathbf{S} $ and, using Maxwell's equations and integrating over a volume enclosing the acceptor region, the rate of energy flow absorbed by the acceptors is

-By contrast to Eq.~\eqref{eq:rate}, $\mathbf{p}_{\mathrm{A}_k}(t)$ denotes here the polarizability in the time domain.
-The electric field $ \mathbf{E}(\mathbf{r}_{\mathrm{A}_k},t)$ labels the total electric field at the position of the $k$-th acceptor in the time domain obtained by Fourier transforming the total electric field in Eq.~(\ref{eq:9}).